Three CMS Teachers Honored with ASC Lifetime Achievement Award

 Connie Wood, teacher at East Mecklenburg High School.
 Courtesy of ASC

-With a 26-year career teaching at East Mecklenburg High School, Wood has not only impacted the local community but her contributions have spanned internationally developing and publishing science curriculums for teachers across the country.
+With a 26-year career teaching at East Mecklenburg High School, Wood has made an impact not only locally but also internationally, developing and publishing science curricula for teachers across the country.
 Using knowledge gained through the Yale Teacher Institute, she helped develop the Charlotte Teacher Institute.
-Wood has also traveled to Rwanda to work with students and teachers in enhancing STEM education.
+Wood has also traveled to Rwanda to work with students and teachers to enhance STEM education.

 Ronny Reddig (History)